From tiny bytes to terabytes of information — how to upload them all to your Google Drive.

-7) Choose Photos and Videos or Browse, depending on the content you want to upload.
+- Choose Photos and Videos or Browse, depending on the content you want to upload.
 “Browse” allows you to look through the recent files and iCloud Drive.
-Then, grant the permissions to browse your phone library.
+Then, grant the permission to browse your phone library.

 How to upload multiple files to Google Drive